GR8505/Surfs_Up/README.md

 ## Overview ##
 ---------------
-In this project, I collected seasonal weather data for an entrepreneur who was seeking to start a surf board and milkshake business in Oahu.
+In this project, I collected seasonal weather data for an entrepreneur who was seeking to start a surfboard and milkshake business in Oahu.
 However, while this type of business may be profitable for the majority of the year, the investor was a bit concerned about the weather patterns, especially for the months of June and December, when it tends to fluctuate.